-- (a) An employee temporarily substituting in or performing the principal duties of a higher paying position, for a minimum of one-half day, will receive the regular rate for that classification for the period of substitution. - (b) When operationally feasible in the view of the Employer, substitution to a higher paying classification shall be offered to employees in the next lower classification possessing the knowledge, skills, qualifications, availability and ability required for the higher paying position, in order of seniority. - (c) An employee temporarily substituting in, or performing the principal duties of a lower paying classification, at the Employer's request, shall receive their normal rate of pay.
+(a) An employee temporarily substituting in or performing the principal duties of a higher paying position, for a minimum of one-half day, will receive the regular rate for that classification for the period of substitution.

+(b) When operationally feasible in the view of the Employer, substitution to a higher paying classification shall be offered to employees in the next lower classification possessing the knowledge, skills, qualifications, availability and ability required for the higher paying position, in order of seniority.

+(c) An employee temporarily substituting in, or performing the principal duties of a lower paying classification, at the Employer's request, shall receive their normal rate of pay.
+Where the substitution is at the employee's request, the employee shall receive the regular rate of pay for that classification.